mcandemir/fenestration-cli/README.md

 # fenestration-project
-A database to hold the windows and their components in a building
+The purpose is to store and edit windows and components of buildings in a SQL database.